inab/ro-curate/README.md

-# ro-check
+# ro-curate

-ro-check is a tool for validating research objects.
+ro-curate is a tool for validating and refining research objects.